niangaotuantuan/niangaotuantuan.github.io/_posts/2015/2015-12-11-nips-2015-deep-learning-symposium-part-i.md

 - paper
 ---

-NIPS 2015 Deep Learning Symposium Part I
-description: This post introduces my notes and thoughts on NIPS 2015 Deep Learning Symposium.
+This post introduces my notes and thoughts on NIPS 2015 Deep Learning Symposium.
 Due to page limit, it will be separated into two posts.
 This post includes the following papers:

 1. **Character-aware Neural Language Models**[^1]
 2. **Character-level Convolutional Networks for Text Classification**[^2]